 Your doctor may also conduct a general health check-up.
 This may be needed for your travel insurance if you have a pre-existing medical condition.

 If you are not up-to-date with your routine vaccinations, or if your doctor believes you may be at an increased risk of contracting a vaccine-preventable disease, then they may recommend you get a booster or be vaccinated/revaccinated against a particular disease.

 Upon arriving back into Australia, you may be asked by border control to provide a valid vaccination certificate as proof that you have received the yellow fever vaccination.

 If you do happen to return to Australia without a valid certificate, you will still be permitted entry.
 At immigration, a biosecurity officer from the Department of Agriculture & Water Resources will reinforce the serious nature of the disease.
 They will then provide you with a Yellow Fever Action Card, which provides instructions on what to do if you develop any symptoms of yellow fever in the 6-day period after you left Brazil.
 If you are travelling from Brazil to a country other than Australia, please note that the country you are travelling to may require a yellow fever vaccination certificate and if you do not have it, it may be that you are refused entry or require vaccination on entry.

 Within the major cities of Brazil, the standard of private healthcare facilities is comparable to Australia.
-However, outside the major cities, healthcare facilities can be limited and vary in quality, so it is important you a prepared before heading off on your trip8.
+However, outside the major cities and in public hospitals, healthcare facilities can be limited and vary in quality, so it is important you are prepared before heading off on your trip.
+COVID-19 is also putting substantial pressure on the healthcare system, which may affect accident and emergency care.

 - Register your trip with Smart Traveller